 BBB Board of Directors

-The Better Business Bureau is governed by a Board of Directors, elected for three year terms.
+Better Business Bureau is governed by a Board of Directors, elected for three year terms.
 Board Members represent Accredited Businesses large and small, as well as community members with special expertise relevant to the BBB mission.
-Local business leaders are welcome to submit their resumes for board consideration with interim CEO Barb Grieman at email@example.com.
+Local business leaders are welcome to submit their resumes for board consideration with Senior Vice President Barb Grieman at firstname.lastname@example.org.

 The goal of arbitration is to resolve business/customer disputes quickly and economically as an alternative to the court system.
 Accordingly, arbitration is a professional activity requiring specific abilities, including excellent written, verbal, listening, fact-finding and logical reasoning skills.
 For more information, please contact Maureen Slater at email@example.com.

 The goal of mediation is to facilitate a conversation between the business and consumer, in which both parties reach a resolution together.
 In order to volunteer as a mediator you must be recognized by the state of Minnesota as a Qualified Neutral under Rule 114.
 If you are already a trained mediator, please contact Maureen Slater at firstname.lastname@example.org.

 BBB is proud to partner with Junior Achievement and their BizTown program!
 BizTown is a 10,000 square foot kid-sized city nestled within Junior Achievement headquarters in Maplewood, Minn.
 This unique program is the culmination of classroom-based economic curriculum where students (grades 4-6) leave their classrooms for a simulated real-world experience at JA’s experiential learning lab.
 Students apply their new skills in a fun, hands-on learning environment.
 Each Spring the BBB recruits volunteers to help at BBB Day at BizTown.
 For more information, please contact Lisa Hiebert at email@example.com.